 All of our officers are P.O.S.T. certified and trained.
 Each officer must complete at least 40 hours of training a year as well as comply with University policy.
 All officers are trained in handling law enforcement situations and are capable in performing law enforcement services.
 Any criminal activity i.e. accidents, graffiti, suspicious people, threats, etc. should be reported to the SUU police office.

 To ensure campus safety, and enforce the campus and city laws, officers patrol campus regularly.
+All buildings on campus are monitored and locked nightly by SUU police personnel.
+Buildings are secured at the following times - Building hours.

 Officers and office personnel are available to take fingerprints for students at SUU two days a week.
 The hours for fingerprinting are Tuesdays and Wednesdays between 2:00 PM and 5:00 PM.
 A fee of $10 for two sets of fingerprint cards and $5 for each additional fingerprint card there after at one time.
 Live Scan fee is $10 per person.
 Payment of fee must be done prior at the Cashiers office, then bring the receipt with you when you get fingerprinted, also you must have a photo I.D.
 (Drivers License, State ID card or Passport).
 Call our office number: 586-7793 before coming in to check on officer availability.